OCA/project/webhook_gitlab/readme/CONFIGURE.md

 In the webhook settings, set a secret token: GitLab sends it in the `X-Gitlab-Token` header, GitHub signs the payload with it.

-On GitLab the webhook can also be deployed automatically: once the project is mapped (see below) and the system parameters are set, the **Create Webhooks** button on the Odoo project form registers a hook on the repository (push, merge request and pipeline events, secured with `webhook_gitlab.authorization_token`).
+The webhook can also be deployed automatically: once the project is mapped (see below) and the system parameters are set, the **Create Webhooks** button on the Odoo project form registers a hook on the repository.
+On GitLab instances it subscribes push, merge request and pipeline events, secured with `webhook_gitlab.authorization_token`;
+on `github.com` repositories it subscribes push and pull request events, with the same token as HMAC secret.
 Deploying again replaces the hook, so the button can be reused after changing the Odoo base URL or the token.